 Here’s how to get the file upload started:

 Navigate to the Upload File page.
-You can do this from Entity Search > + Add Entity > Upload a Data File or by going to Account Settings > Data File Uploads > Upload a Data File.
+You can do this from Entity Search > + Add Data > Upload a File or by going to Knowledge Graph > Configuration > Data File Uploads > Upload a Data File.

 If you have a saved Upload Configuration already, you will see the option to select it here.
 If not, this option will be hidden.
 If applicable, select a saved Upload Configuration.
 (You’ll learn more about how these work in the Saved Configurations Unit)

 Choose the appropriate heading language so the system can try to read and auto-map your column headers to Yext fields.
 It should default to your account language.
 If you aren’t sure or if it’s a mix of languages, you can always manually map the fields in the next step.

 Choose the file to upload.
 The file must be a CSV or XLSX file.
 If the file is XLSX, the data must be in the first tab.

 In the Configure File step, you will: